-The images in Picture Noosa have been provided to the library We are continually adding to the collection and welcome donations of images from the public.
-If you have images you would be willing to donate to the collection please contact the Heritage Librarian by email or by calling 5329-6534.
+Images are added to the Picture Noosa collection on an ongoing basis and the library welcomes welcome donations of images from the public.
+If you have images that you are interested in donating to the collection, please contact the Heritage Coordinator by email or by calling 5329-6534.
 Any photos, negatives or slides loaned to the library are scanned and the originals returned to the owner.

 Using the images

-Copies of the images may be ordered by contacting the Heritage Library Coordinator - fees may apply.
+Copies of the images may be ordered by contacting the Heritage Coordinator - fees may apply.